orrsella/tumblr4s/README.md

 ## Known Issues

 * The Tumblr API documentation for [posting photos](http://www.tumblr.com/docs/en/api/v2#posting) states that the `data` parameter in the `/post` request can be "One or more image files (submit multiple times to create a slide show)" and is of type "Array (URL-encoded binary contents)".
 However, this functionality does not seem to work, no matter which approached was tried for the multi-file upload.
 It seems that the first file is the only one used.
-Regardless, the multi-file implementation was still kept (as `Seq[File]`), so future attempts to fix this problem won't change the library's public API.
+Regardless, the multi-file implementation was still kept (as `Seq[String]`), so future attempts to fix this problem won't change the library's public API.
 For the time being, know that __only the first image file in a PhotoPostParams request will be used__.
 If you are able to fix this, or have an idea on how to, please let me know.

 ## Feedback